rajeev-kumarsingh/circleci-cicd-pipeline/scripts/error.md

   ![alt text](image-1.png)
   ![alt text](image-2.png)

-then you can go to CodeDeploy on AWS console Management to see further Deployment processes defined in appspec.yml and scripts.sh in the script directory.
+then you can go to CodeDeploy on AWS console Management to see further Deployment processes defined in **appspec.yml** and **/scripts/scripts.sh**.
 ![alt text](image-3.png)
 ![alt text](image-4.png)
 ![alt text](image-5.png)